jlink/how-to-specify-it/docs/README.md

 }
 ```

 `@Example` is _jqwik's_ equivalent to JUnit's `@Test`.
-Moreover it allows
+Moreover it allows -
-to return a boolean value to state success or failure of a test.
-For
+but does not require - to return a boolean value to state success or failure of a test.
-more complicated checks the assertion style of most Java test libraries
+For more complicated checks the assertion style of most Java test libraries
 is also supported.

 > This test is written in the same form as most test cases worldwide: we apply the function under test (`reverse`) to known arguments (1,2,3), and then compare the result to a known expected value (3,2,1).
 Developers are practiced in coming up with these examples, and predicting expected results.
 But what happens when we try to write a property instead?